 The skin consists of:

-Collagen is a group of essential proteins naturally produced by our body and usually found in the body's connective tissues, where they provide strength and firmness to tissues.
-Collagen is also known for maintaining tight, flexible, firm skin.
+Collagen is a group of essential proteins that are naturally produced by our bodies and are mostly found in the connective tissues of the body, where they provide strength and firmness to tissues.
+Collagen is also known for maintaining a tight, flexible, firm skin.

 What is elastin?

 Elastin is also a protein found in connective tissue, but it is important to understand that it is a different type of protein than collagen.
-The presence of collagen provides strength and stiffness to the connective tissue, the presence of elastin ensures that tissues in the body return to their original shape after being stretched.
+The presence of collagen provides strength and stiffness to connective tissue, the presence of elastin allows tissues in the body to return to their original shape after being stretched.

 Causes of skin aging

-As skin ages, production of these proteins decreases and the collagen and elastin fibers that help support skin structure tend to break, lose elasticity, thicken, stiffen and even clump together.
+As the skin ages, the production of these proteins decreases and the collagen and elastin fibers that help support the skin's structure tend to break down, lose their elasticity, thicken, stiffen and even clump together.

-But in addition to the natural decline, sun, stress, smoking and the wrong diet have a major influence on the breakdown of collagen and elastin.
+But in addition to the natural decrease, sun, stress, smoking and poor diet have a major influence on the breakdown of collagen and elastin.

 What to do against skin aging?

-In adults, loss of skin elasticity is normally related to the inevitable aging process, but can also be due to a deficiency of vitamins A, B, C, E and K. So make sure you eat and take enough vitamins that are good for your skin .
+In adults, loss of skin elasticity is usually related to the inevitable aging process, but can also be due to a deficiency of vitamins A, B, C, E and K. So make sure you eat and apply enough vitamins that are good for your skin.

-Aging is a very natural process and at Food for Skin we do not want to prevent that, but we want to make the skin as strong as possible, so that, among other things, collagen production remains as high as possible, resulting in fresh skin.
+Getting older is a very natural process and at Food for Skin we do not want to prevent it, but we want to make the skin as strong as possible, so that, among other things, the collagen production remains as high as possible, resulting in a fresh skin.
 How do you do that?

 Collagen creams

-• Collagen is made from animals, so it is not vegan (so you will not see this at Food for Skin).
+- Collagen is made from animals, so not vegan (so you won't see this at Food for Skin).

-• Sweeteners or flavorings are often added, so pay attention to the ingredients list if you do not want this.
+- Often sweeteners or flavorings or other fillers are added, so pay attention to the ingredients list if you don't want this.

-• Vegetable collagen does not exist as pure collagen.
-Collagen is animal.
+- Plant-based collagen does not exist as pure collagen.
+Collagen is animal-based.
 This can be partly imitated from plants.
 A plant-based variant therefore contributes to the production of collagen, but cannot replace collagen 1 on 1.

 Collagen against wrinkles

 To boost collagen and firm your face, we like to work with the beta carotene from the Carrot Cleanser .
-This is a kind of precursor to Vitamin A and stimulates collagen production in the skin.
-However, you need to be patient for this, because you will only see the effect after a few months.
+This is a kind of precursor to Vitamin A and this stimulates the collagen production in the skin.
+However, you need a long breath for this, because you will only see the effect after a few months.
 So no quick fix!

 The philosophy of Food for Skin is to make the skin's own functions as strong as possible.
-We do not want to take over the function of the skin with our products, but simply provide support where necessary.
-Because if you influence the skin's own functions too much with all kinds of intense peelings and treatments, the skin can become 'lazy' or 'confused' and you don't want that.
-You want the skin to get to work on its own, in a natural way, so that it is perfectly able to get rid of dead skin cells, repair dry spots and get an even complexion on the skin.
-Then you create 'strong' skin.
+We do not want to take over the function of the skin with our products, but purely offer support where necessary.
+Because if you influence the skin's own functions too much with all kinds of intense peels and treatments, the skin can become 'lazy' or 'confused' and you do not want that.
+You want the skin to get to work itself, in a natural way, so that it is perfectly capable of getting rid of dead skin cells, repairing dry spots and getting an even complexion on the skin.
+Then you create a 'strong' skin.